virtualmin/virtualmin.com/content/docs/Development/API Programs/install-script.md

 Those that use a database require the `--db` parameter, which must be followed by the database type and name, such as `--db mysql dbname`.
 If this is missing and the script requires it, the `install-script` command will fail with an error message.
 By default the database must already exist under the virtual server, but if the `--newdb` parameter is given it will be created as part of the script installation process.

-By default the exact database name you enter will be used, but when creating a new database for the script you can use the `--prefix-db` flag to request that the DB name be prefixed in the same way that it would be when installing a script from the Virtualmin UI.
+By default the exact database name you enter will be used, but when creating a new database for the script you can use the `--prefix-db` flag to request that the DB name be prefixed in the same way that it would be when installing a script from the Virtualmin user interface.

 If upgrading an existing script in this virtual server, you must supply the `--upgrade` parameter, followed by the install ID.
 This can be found from the `list-scripts` command, documented below.